Autodesk-Forge/forge-bim360.project.setup.tool/README.md

 # Description
 Command line tool to setup BIM 360 projects, services, users, it includes the following functionalities:
 - Create Projects in Batch
-- Copy Projects with Folders from a template project
+- Copy Projects with Folders from a template project(including role permission)
 - Activate Services by Adding User as Admin
 - Add Users to Project as Admin or User